 Impact

-MariaDB allows the SELECT … INTO OUTFILE or SELECT … INTO DUMPFILE statements to write a file when the FROM clause contains only subqueries, without checking that the caller has the FILE privilege.
-This omission lets an attacker with SELECT rights create or overwrite arbitrary files on the database server, potentially enabling further compromise or persistence.
-The flaw is a violation of proper access control (CWE‑863).
+MariaDB allows the SELECT … INTO OUTFILE or SELECT … INTO DUMPFILE statements to write a file when the FROM clause contains only subqueries, without verifying that the caller has the FILE privilege.
+The likely attack vector is an attacker who already has SELECT rights issuing such a statement with a crafted filename.
+Based on the description, it is inferred that the attacker can create or overwrite files in directories writable by the database server process, potentially leading to persistence or privilege escalation.
+This flaw violates privilege checks (CWE-266) and access control (CWE-863).

 Affected Systems